Table of Contents

 Morphology transformation of faceted GaN microcrystals

-Morphology transformation of faceted GaN
+- Morphology transformation of patterned, uniform and faceted GaN microcrystals

 Iron-based Materials